 Committee (including all members of Council) authorizes the City of White Rock to hold the May 31, 2021 meeting to be video streamed and available on the City's website, and without the public present in the Council Chambers.

 3. ADOPTION OF AGENDA

-THAT the Land Use and Planning Committee adopt the agenda for May 31, 2021 as circulated.
+THAT the Land Use and Planning Committee adopt the agenda for its May 31, 2021 meeting as amended to include: